GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Python Package Index (aka.
 PyPI) is an external module storage website (*https://pypi.python.org/pypi*).
 To download and install the modules and packages, a software called pip is necessary.

 ### PIP
 The pip software is a package management system required to install and manage the Python package.
-Nowadays, pip comes installed by default with modern distribution of Python.
-User can install pip separately online.
+Nowadays, pip comes installed by default with the modern distribution of Python.
+Developers can install pip separately online.
 Installation and management of packages are done using Command Prompt.

 | NAME         | DESCRIPTION               | COMMAND                 |
 |--------------|---------------------------|-------------------------|